 - Information from the NHS about staying at home (Northern Ireland)

-Self-isolation means staying at home to stop the spread of coronavirus, or to reduce your risk of contracting it.
+Self-isolation means staying at home to stop the spread of coronavirus, or to reduce your risk of getting it.

 This means you shouldn’t:

 - go to work, school or public areas

 - have visitors, such as friends and family, in your home

 - go to buy food or collect medicine.

 You are able to use your garden, if you have one.
 Please make sure you’re following the latest advice from GOV.UK.

 You might be feeling worried about self-isolating.
 Being prepared in case you do need to stay at home will hopefully help ease some of your concerns.
 We recommend that you:

 - Think about what you will need to be able to stay at home for the full 10 - 14 days.